runxiyu/powxy/README.md

 cookie to pass the validation.

-JavaScript is provided to automatically solve the challenge without user interaction.
+JavaScript is provided to automatically solve the challenge without user interaction; the current solver requires WebAssembly.
 Clients that do not run JavaScript need to solve the challenge externally, e.g. via the C program provided near the HTML form, and submit their nonce manually.

 ## Contribute